-In all boats the foot stretchers, shoes or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency.
-Where shoes or other devices holding the feet will remain in the boat, each shoe or device shall be independently restrained to limit heel lift to a maximum of 7 cm for each shoe or type of foot gear fitted to the boat.
-In addition, where laces, Velcro or similar materials must be opened before the rower can remove his/her feet from the shoes or other device, all such materials must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap.
-Where shoes or other devices holding the feet will not remain in the boat, each shoe or device must be able to be released by the rower without using his/her hands or with a single quick hand action of pulling on one easily accessible strap or release device.
+In all boats, the foot stretchers, shoes, or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency.

+- 3.5.1 Where shoes or other devices holding the feet are fixed and will remain in the boat, each shoe or device shall be independently restrained to limit heel lift to a maximum of 7 cm for each shoe or type of foot gear fitted to the boat.
+In addition, where Velcro or similar materials must be unfastened before the rower can remove their feet from the shoes or other device, all fastenings must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap. - 3.5.2 Where shoes or other devices holding the feet will not remain in the boat, each shoe or device must be able to be released by the rower without using their hands, or with a single quick hand action of pulling on one easily accessible strap or release device.